 Prosperity Although its beginnings were humble, by the turn of the century the Church spawned three daughter congregations in Brooklyn, New Jersey, and the Bronx.
 In 1899, it purchased a larger church on 55th Street, from which it ministered to the growing influx of Swedish immigrants.
 Recalling its origins, the church sent missionaries to the docks to draw new arrivals into the church and provide them a spiritual home.

-Vision Trinity kept its doors open in these difficult years, thanks to the foresight and leadership of the Baptist General Conference (a network of Baptists across the USA) and the efforts of a small cadre of committed New York Christians.
-There was a renewal of commitment to the future of Trinity–a belief that a new congregation would rise up to make a witness to Jesus Christ on Manhattan’s East Side.
+Vision Trinity kept its doors open in these difficult years thanks to the foresight and leadership of the Baptist General Conference (a network of Baptists across the USA) and the efforts of a small cadre of committed New York Christians.
+There was a renewal of commitment to the future of Trinity–a belief that a new congregation would rise up to be a witness for Jesus Christ on Manhattan’s East Side.

 Revival In the 1980s, Trinity began to see the possibilities of new life.
 In the 1990s, it witnesses a renewed interest in spiritual and personal values.
 While its congregation grows at incredible rates, Trinity set new standards of excellence as it meets the spiritual needs of the new urban person: a congregation which believes strongly in the gospel of Jesus Christ and clearly perceives how to share that gospel with today’s New Yorker.